EvalCrafter: Benchmarking and Evaluating Large Video Generation Models: Introduction

-Beyond text-to-image, taming diffusion model for video generation has also progressed rapidly.
+Beyond text-to-image (T2I), taming diffusion model for video generation has also progressed rapidly.
 Early works~(Imagen-Viedo\cite{imagenvideo}, Make-A-Video~\cite{makeavideo}) utilize the cascaded models for video generation directly.
-Powered by the image generation priors in Stable Diffusion, LVDM~\cite{lvdm} and MagicVideo~\cite{magicvideo} have been proposed to train the temporal layers to efficiently generate videos.
-Apart from the academic papers, several commercial services also can generate videos from text or images. \eg, Gen2~\cite{gen1} and PikaLabs~\cite{pika}.
+Powered by the image generation priors in SD, LVDM~\cite{lvdm} and MagicVideo~\cite{magicvideo} have been proposed to train the temporal layers to efficiently generate videos.
+Apart from the academic papers, several commercial services also can generate videos from text or images, \eg, Gen2~\cite{gen1} and PikaLabs~\cite{pika}.
 Although we can not get the technique details of these services, they are not evaluated and compared with other methods.
-However, all current large text-to-video (T2V) model only uses previous GAN-based metrics, like FVD~\cite{fvd}, for evaluation, which only concerns the distribution matching between the generated video and the real videos, other than the pairs between the text prompt and the generated video.
+However, all current large text-to-video (T2V) models only use previous GAN-based metrics like FVD~\cite{fvd} for evaluation, which only concerns the distribution matching between the generated video and the real videos, other than the pairs between the text prompt and the generated video.
 Differently, we argue that a good evaluation method should consider the metrics in different aspects, \eg, the motion quality and the temporal consistency.
-Also, similar to the large language models, some models are not publicly available and we can only get access to the generated videos, which further increases the difficulties in evaluation.
-Although the evaluation has progressed rapidly in the large generative models, including the areas of LLM~\cite{gpt4}, MLLM~\cite{seedbench}, and text-to-image~\cite{tifa}, it is still hard to directly use these methods for video generation.
-The main problem here is that different from text-to-image or dialogue evaluation, motion and consistency are very important to video generation which previous works ignore.
+Also, similar to the large language models (LLMs), some models are not publicly available and we can only get access to the generated videos, which further increases the difficulties in evaluation.
+Although the evaluation has progressed rapidly in the large generative models, including the areas of LLM~\cite{gpt4}, MLLM~\cite{seedbench}, and T2I~\cite{tifa}, it is still hard to directly use these methods for video generation.
+The main problem here is that different from T2I or dialogue evaluation, motion and consistency are very important to video generation which previous works ignore.